Cracked.com: Original run of video content (2009–2017)

 In December 2017, Cracked ended its original video productions when E. W. Scripps Company, the parent company of Cracked, laid off the entire video production and writing staff.

 Revival of video content (2020–present)

-In April 2020, new video content was being produced once again for Cracked.
+In April 2020, new video content was being produced once again for Cracked by Dr. Jordan Breeding.
 The following are the new series created since Cracked's video content was revived: